Learning Outcomes

 A member of an LLP with specific statutory responsibilities for administrative and compliance tasks, such as signing accounts and filing documents with Companies House.

-If the LLP fails to nominate specific designated members, all members are deemed to be designated members.
-Their duties include:
+If an LLP fails to nominate designated members on incorporation, all members are treated as designated by default.
+Designated members’ duties include:

 Internal Governance and Management